Purposeful Living

 Maybe you’ve read words about cherishing your moments and rolled your eyes, too.

 It seems that the people who write such admonitions don’t know what it is to suffer.
-They don’t know what it is to step into the hard parts of your grief or stress or struggles.
+They don’t know what it is to step into the hard parts of our lives.

-And I won’t pretend I know either.
-But what I do know is this: When I struggle to cherish my moments, it’s time to stand on promises that are always true, regardless of my circumstances.
+Yet here is what I’ve learned: When I struggle to cherish my moments, it’s time to stand on promises that are always true, regardless of my circumstances.

 And here by the deck, I open my daily reading plan, and I read these words: